neam/docker-stack/docs/20-local-dev-first-time-set-up.md

 * Now your yii apps should be accessible on the following urls locally and you should be able to login with admin/admin:
     * Yii Frontend: [http://192.168.59.103:8001/]()
     * REST API: [http://192.168.59.103:8001/api/]()

+### Hint 3

+You can echo all available linked environment variables related to running containers:

+    docker-compose run info printenv